ITU-BDSA23-GROUP15/Chirp/readme.md

   * Can log in through Google
   * Can log in through GitHub

+## Releases

-## How to make a release using tags
+### How to make a release using tags
 On your own PC you do `git tag` to see all current tags.
 You then determine how large your update is, so we follow the proper version schematic.
 You then create a new tag using `git tag <vx.x.x>` where x replaces the numbers.
 When the tag is created, you push the tag using `git push origin <tag>`

+### Semantic Versioning
+Given a version number MAJOR.MINOR.PATCH, increment the:

+* MAJOR version when you make incompatible API changes
+* MINOR version when you add functionality in a backward compatible manner
+* PATCH version when you make backward compatible bug fixes
+* Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.
+* See https://semver.org for further documentation on semantic versioning

 ## Processes we utilize